gvwilson/thirdbit/src/fiction/still-book/index.md

 Her wanderings always ended at Attic's.
 The gangly puppet smiled every time he saw her, even on days when the fog was wet and warping.
-They chatted about nothing in particular while he opened up his stall---had he seen the pink feather boa that the window cleaner was wearing?
+They chatted about nothing in particular while he opened up his stall—had he seen the pink feather boa that the window cleaner was wearing?
 Had she heard that Kettle might be leaving the market to become a ship's cook?
 And always, did he have any new books?
 About Key the Cutter?